 2. The API invoker and CAPIF core function shall establish a secure session based on TLS (Server side certificate authentication).
 The API invoker shall use the enrolment information obtained in step 1 to establish the TLS session with the CAPIF core function.

 3. After successful establishment of the TLS session, the API invoker shall send an Onboard API invoker request message to the CAPIF core function along with the enrolment credential (OAuth 2.0 [4] access token).
 The API invoker generates the key pair {Private Key, Public key} and provides the public key along with the Onboard API invoker request.

+If the API invoker resides as part of the UE, the Onboarding API invoker request additionally includes the UE ID i.e, GPSI, where the Onboarding credential includes either an OAuth 2.0 access token or message digest to be used as an authentication code to verify if the API invoker is part of the UE.

 4. The CAPIF core function shall validate the enrolment credential (OAuth 2.0 [4] access token).
 If validation of the credential (the OAuth 2.0 [4] access token in this example) is successful, the CAPIF core function shall generate an API invoker's profile as specified in TS 23.222 [3] which may contain the selected method for AEF authentication and authorization between the API Invoker and the AEF (see subclause 6.5.2).
 The CAPIF core function may generate API invoker's certificate on its own, for the assigned API invoker identity and public key.
 This certificate shall be used by the API invoker for subsequent authentication procedures with the CAPIF core function and may be used for establishing a secure connection and authentication with the API Exposing Function.
 The CAPIF core function may optionally generate an Onboard_Secret if the subscribed Service API uses Method 3 (as specified in clause 6.5.2.3 of the present document) for CAPIF-2e security.
 The Onboard_Secret value remains the same during the lifetime of the onboarding, and shall be bound to the CAPIF core function specific API Invoker ID.

+For the case of API invoker residing at UE, the CAPIF core function, on receiving the GPSI, validates the enrolment credential (i.e, OAuth 2.0 access token or message digest whichever is received) and if the validation is successful (e.g., if the GPSI bounded access token claims or message digest verification succeeds), the CAPIF core function generates the API invoker's profile and Onboard_Secret as described above for step 4 and additionally bound to the UE ID i.e., GPSI.

+NOTE: For the case of API invoker being part of the UE, the enrolment credential generation and validation by the CAPIF core function is upto the implementation.

 NOTE 2: When API invoker's client certificate is issued by the third party, then in Step 3 the API invoker can additionally include the certificate in Onboard API Invoker request message.
 If the CAPIF core function trusts the issuer of the API invoker's client certificate, then the CAPIF Core Function includes the provided certificate in the API invoker's profile, in step 4.
 It is up to the CAPIF domain policy to accept the client certificates issued by third party.